CHESS EVENTS

 In FIDE-rated tournaments, you must play against opponents who already have established FIDE ratings.
 Your rating will be calculated based on your performance against these opponents.

-3. Score at least half point:
+3. Score at least One half point:

-To get a FIDE rating you must score at least half point out of a possible five against rated opponents.
+To get a FIDE rating you must score at least one half point out of a possible five against rated opponents.

 4. Calculate your rating: